| |

 room in which they were held and to provide a record to which all

-engaged in the study of the Islamic re-vival and its political
+in the study of the Islamic re-vival and its political dimension may

-objective is to make the contents and the style of the roundtables
+editorial costs.
+Our objective is to make the contents and the

-available to policymakers, scholars, journalists, and the general
+of the roundtables available to policymakers, scholars, journalists,

 Having moderated all but two of the discussions presented in this

-volume, I am particularly pleased that this first volume in what shall,
+I am particularly pleased that this first volume in what shall, in

-concepts to Westerners in a language they can understand.
+standards, and concepts to Westerners in a language they can

 Conversely, too few Muslims have had the opportunity to hear the frank